nitad54448/yappari-5-1/README.md

 _Note : Data separator from the Parameters page is ignored for this file._

 ### Z-MFLI
 This is a custom text file, that can hold multiple data sets, which is obtained by the programs I wrote in my lab.
-An exemple of such file is given in the /files directory but it has probably little interest for other users except that a Custom definition file is provided for this file, so the users may understand how to define such a file for reading custom formats.
+An exemple of such file is given in the /files directory but it has probably little interest for other users except that a Custom definition file is provided for this file, so you may understand how to define such a file for reading custom formats.

 _Note : Data separator from the Parameters page is ignored for this file._